Stuck Brits scramble to get home after axed flights

 But industry leaders have said the government could have done more to support the sector.

-It has also called for immigration rules on hiring overseas workers to be relaxed to plug staff shortages, but Transport Secretary Grant Shapps ruled out such a move.
+The sector has also called for immigration rules on hiring overseas workers to be relaxed to plug staff shortages, but Transport Secretary Grant Shapps ruled out such a move.

 Before Covid, airports and airlines across Britain employed around 140,000 people, but since then thousands of jobs have been cut, including around 30,000 for UK airlines alone.

+EasyJet has not responded to repeated requests for comment from the BBC.

-EasyJet has previously said it was "very sorry" for flights being cancelled and said the disruption was caused by "the ongoing challenging operating environment".
+The airline has previously said it is "very sorry" for flights being cancelled, adding that the disruption has been caused by "the ongoing challenging operating environment".

-"Customers are being provided with options to rebook or receive a refund, as well as hotel accommodation and meals where required, along with information on how to arrange this quickly online or via the app," a spokeswoman said.

-Has your journey been affected?
-You can get in touch by emailing haveyoursay@bbc.co.uk.